Chapter 3. Recommendations

 - Register all hosts and Red Hat Enterprise Linux virtual machines to either the Red Hat Content Delivery Network or Red Hat Satellite in order to receive the latest security updates and errata.

 - Create individual administrator accounts, instead of allowing many people to use the default admin account, for proper activity tracking.

 - Limit access to the hosts and create separate logins.
 Do not create a single root login for everyone to use.
-See Managing user accounts in the web console in the Red Hat Enterprise Linux 8 documentation.
+See Managing Users and Groups in the Red Hat Enterprise Linux 7 System Administrator’s Guide.

 - Do not create untrusted users on hosts.